Prof. Dr. Thomas Kupfer

 Contact

-My enthusiasm in astronomy started already very early in my study.
-Already as a 2nd year undergraduate student I joined the group of Prof. Dr. Ulrich Heber at the Remeis observatory in Bamberg.
-As ERASMUS student I spent 3 months at Armagh observatory, Northern Ireland to work on an abundance analysis of extreme helium stars which I continued as Diploma thesis.
-In May 2011 I started my doctorate at the Department of Astrophysics at the Radboud University Nijmegen on ultracompact AMCVn type binaries supervised by Prof. Dr. Paul Groot which I finished successfully in July 2015.
+My enthusiasm for astronomy began early in my studies.
+As a second-year undergraduate student, I joined the group of Prof. Dr. Ulrich Heber at the Dr. Karl Remeis Observatory in Bamberg.
+Through the ERASMUS programme, I spent three months at Armagh Observatory in Northern Ireland, working on the abundance analysis of extreme helium stars.
+This project later formed the basis of my Diploma thesis (equivalent to an MSc thesis).
+In May 2011, I began my doctoral studies at the Department of Astrophysics at Radboud University Nijmegen, where I worked on ultra-compact AM CVn binaries under the supervision of Prof. Dr. Paul Groot.
+I completed my PhD in July 2015.

-Before I decdided to study physics I worked three years as industrial mechanic at a mechanical engineering company in Germany.
+Before deciding to study physics, I worked for three years as an industrial mechanic in the mechanical engineering industry in Germany.

-Aside from research, teaching, and outreach, I enjoy playing and refereeing soccer, volunteering for the German Red Cross, watching American Football.
+Outside research, teaching, and outreach, I enjoy playing and refereeing football (soccer), volunteering with the German Red Cross, and watching American football.